Ravnit202/Analyzing-Trends-in-Canada-s-Public-Sector-Debt-During-Justin-Trudeau-s-Tenure/README.md

 You can download the required CSV data files and metadata from the Open Government, Government of Canada website using this link:
 [Download Dataset](https://open.canada.ca/data/en/dataset/c75d7a11-ecce-40d6-939a-ba61247bf98a/resource/0b5bfeb0-3e53-4941-a488-2956ec193dfd)

+There are two files in the zip — one of which is has the suffix "MetaData".
+We do not require the metadata for this analysis.
+Note: For this project, the file "37100036.csv" was renamed to "student_debt_canada.csv".

 ## File Structure

 The repository is set up as follows: